IMPACT

 Celebrating 5 years of community impact

-As the Blake Pottle Foundation enters its fifth year, 2026 marks our strongest year of fundraising and community impact to date.
+As the Blake Pottle Foundation enters its fifth year, 2025 marked our strongest year of fundraising and community impact to date.

 This milestone was reached with less than 3% direct corporate or business financial contributions and with a continued commitement to financial integrity and mission-first giving.
 We have room to grow!